dariusc93/libp2p-nat/README.md

 # libp2p-nat

-(WIP) Implementation of port forwarding for libp2p
+(WIP) Implementation of port forwarding for libp2p.

+## Note

+If the firewall, router, and/or network blocks or does not support UPnP/IGD or NAT-PMP, this behaviour will not work.

 ## License